andremm/typedlua/README.md

 # Typed Lua

 Typed Lua is a typed superset of Lua that compiles to plain Lua.
-It provides optinal type annotations, compile-time type checking, and class-based object oriented programming through the definition of classes, interfaces, and modules.
+It provides optional type annotations, compile-time type checking, and class-based object oriented programming through the definition of classes, interfaces, and modules.